HC-kang/HC-kang/README.md

 </p>

 ### HC-kang
-- 👨‍💻 I am a BE developer who likes `TypeScript`, `Python`, and `PHP`.
+- 👨‍💻 I am a backend developer with a passion for JS/TS, Python, and PHP.
-- 🪖 Before I became a Dev, served as an *ROK Army* officer for about five years and retired as a *CPT*.
+- 🪖 Before transitioning to development, I served as an officer in the ROK Army for about five years, retiring as a captain.
-- 🎓 Value being a member of a "Growing team" and moving the organization forward.
+- 🎓 I value being part of a “growing team” and contributing to the advancement of the organization.

 ### Stats and Most Used Langauges